 If you have never taken the language placement test before, you will need to create an account in their system to complete the placement test.

-You will next be taken to a Dashboard screen where you can select which placement test you are going to take.
+3. You will next be taken to a screen where you can select which placement test you are going to take.

-Please, provide all the information requested and complete the pre-test survey.
-It helps for your placement at the appropriate level.
+4. Please provide all the information requested and do not forget to complete the pre-test survey.

-- If you received a score of 0 – 294, merci!
+If you receive a score of 0 – 294, merci!
 You have completed the French placement test.
 Thank you for beginning French at Swarthmore College.
 Please register for FREN 001, FREN 013.1, and FREN 013.A

-- If you received a score of 295 – 365, merci!
+If you receive a score of 295 – 365, merci!
 It’s great to see you have an interest in continuing French at Swarthmore College.
-Please follow this link to write a short diagnostic paragraph, depending on your level, you may be invited to speak with us in person upon your arrival on campus so we can determine your particular level and placement.
+Please follow this link to write a short diagnostic composition and, depending on your level, you may be invited to speak with us in an online interview in mid-August, so we can determine your level and placement.

-- If you received a score of 366+, merci pour l’intérêt que vous portez aux études françaises et francophones de Swarthmore College.
+If you receive a score of 366+, merci pour l’intérêt que vous portez aux études françaises et francophones de Swarthmore College.
 Please follow this link to write a diagnostic composition.
-You will be invited to an in person oral interview upon your arrival on campus for your placement.
+You will be invited to an online oral interview in mid-August for your placement.